 The majority of Zirconium is used in fuel assemblies in nuclear reactors, due to its low neutron-capture cross-section.

 For this reason the main global producers of Zirconium have historically been the nuclear powers – USA, Russia, France.

-In recent years non-nuclear applications of Zirconium have grown.
-There are applications in electronics, Liquid glass, and in a range of alloys where Zr adds strength – AlZr, FeZr, CuZr.
-The Zr for the alloy uses above are usually supplied via the off-cuts/production scrap generated during manufacture of semi-finish Zirconium products (tube, sheet, assemblies).
+What has changed in the last two decades has been the evolution and proliferation of Zirconium in non-nuclear applications.
+Examples of these are in electronics, amorphous alloys, and in other more basic master alloys (AlZr, FeZr, CuZr) where Zr adds strength to final products.
+The Zr for alloy uses is usually supplied via the off-cuts/production scrap generated during manufacture of semi-finish Zirconium products (tube, sheet, assemblies).

 It is thought that world production of Zr is about 6,000 mtpy with capacity in France of about 2,600 mt, balance in USA, Ukraine, Russia.
 China is emerging as a producer but is not yet widely approved in nuclear applications.

 It was discovered in 1789 by M.H.
 Klaproth at the University of Berlin and was isolated in 1824 by J.J.
 Berzelius in Stockholm.

 It has a hard lustrous silvery metal, which is very resistant towards corrosion as its surface is covered by an oxide layer.
 It is unaffected by acids (except those containing Hf) and alkalis.
 When it is in its fine form (swarf) it can ignite in air.